ZhenHern/COMP2042_CW_efyzc4/README.md

 ## How To Run
 -Open up the project on IntelliJ IDEA after extracting the zip file.

--Download the JavaFX library Version 17.0.1      [Click Here to Download](https://gluonhq.com/products/javafx/).
+-Download the JavaFX library Version 17.0.1 &nbsp;  [Click Here to Download](https://gluonhq.com/products/javafx/).

 ## Old descriptions